 Instrumentation: Piano, Bass Clarinet, Flute

-Based on a text written in 1988 in memory of a friend who passed away, transient was written in 2008 being scored for soprano, prepared piano and two electronic sources, one consisting of live processing, the other including the text – whispered, spoken and sung – transformed in the electronic studio.
+Based on a text written in memory of a friend who passed away in 1988, Transient was written in 2008 for soprano, prepared piano and two electronic sources, one consisting of live processing, the other including the text – whispered, spoken and sung – transformed in the electronic studio.
 Another important vocal source is breathing, imagined as a metaphor of life after life.
 The unfolding of the music is based on a relational system where a word (a phrase or a concept) of the poem is associated to a specific pitch.
-Thus syntactic relations between pitch and word (meaning) become musical phrases articulated in six sections corresponding to the six verses of the text.
+The syntactic relations established between pitch and word (meaning) have generated musical phrases articulated in six sections corresponding to the six verses of the text.

 English text by John Palmer.
 Selected at the 36th Bourges International Competition Electroacoustic Music 2009 in Section II: Trivium – 3rd category.
 May also be performed as a duo (soprano & electronics) or as an acousmatic work.

 Acousmatic version first performed at JSEM/MSJ Electroacoustic Festival 2009, Nagoya City University, Japan, 10th May 2009.